MohHaidar/Face-alignment/README.md

 ## Installation

-1- For windows you need a python IDE (vscode, pycharm, etc..)\n 2- Make sure you are using python version 3.4 or higher\n 3- Download this repository to your local machine and extract it, or use git clone.\n 4- install the requirements using the following code (make sure you are connected to the internet):
+1- For windows you need a python IDE (vscode, pycharm, etc..)
+2- Make sure you are using python version 3.4 or higher
+3- Download this repository to your local machine and extract it, or use git clone.
+4- install the requirements using the following code (make sure you are connected to the internet):
 ```
 pip install -r requirements.txt